top of page

 Monitoring local air conditions and providing education to help you stay informed and protected.

 Our Air Quality Program focuses on education, awareness, and real-time monitoring to help residents better understand the air they breathe.
-We currently maintain a network of five PurpleAir monitors across our district, with plans to expand by adding two more locations.
+We currently maintain a network of PurpleAir monitors across our district.
 These monitors track air quality every 10 minutes, providing up-to-date, local data you can use to make informed decisions for your health.

 In addition to monitoring, we provide guidance on how air quality can impact your daily life—from wildfire smoke and allergens to indoor air concerns—and what steps you can take to reduce exposure.
 Whether you’re checking conditions before heading outside or looking for ways to improve air quality in your home, our program is here to provide clear, reliable information you can trust.